paglobal/augmented-tabflow/README.md

 - refine and organise user-facing text. look for anything in quotation marks like "Error!" and such. make use of full stops
 - organise imports
 - capitalize all instances of `url`
+- change `setTimeouts` to `await wait()`
 -
-- implement manual theme switcher
-- implement omnibox opensearch stuff
 - add all chrome internal pages to search suggestions
 - use ctrl+click for alternate click behaviour eg. copy instead of move
-- implement group select and bulk actions
+- implement group select and bulk actions for various functionality
 - collapse tree items in export dialog when done with exporting tab or tab group
 - make session trees and other dialog trees react to the necessary app state changes -